radi0sus/ciflordg-web/README.md

   - `N–Fe–N`
   - `O–Fe–N`

-The standard deviation shown in the Average section describes the scatter of the grouped selected values.
+The standard deviation shown in the Averages section describes the scatter of the grouped selected values.

 It is not the crystallographic e.s.d. of the mean.

 Individual crystallographic e.s.d.s are currently not propagated into the average statistics.

 ## Export formats

+### Standalone HTML

+Standalone HTML export writes a complete HTML report containing the current preview content and embedded CSS.

+If an ORTEP figure has been added to the preview, it is included in the standalone HTML export as inline SVG.

+The standalone HTML export is intended for browser viewing, printing, PDF creation through the browser print dialog, and archival sharing as a single file.

 ### RTF